 Notes from the Force11 annual conference

-I attended the https://www.force11.org/ conference in Oxford the last couple of days (the conference was previously called 'Beyond the PDF').
+I attended the Force11 conference in Oxford over the last couple of days (the conference was previously called 'Beyond the PDF').

 Force11 is a community of scholars, librarians, archivists, publishers and research funders that has arisen organically to help facilitate the change toward improved knowledge creation and sharing.
 Individually and collectively, we aim to bring about a change in modern scholarly communications through the effective use of information technology.
 [About Force 11]

-Rather than the presentations, I would say that the most valuable aspect of this event are the many conversations you can have with people from different backgrounds: techies, publishers, policy makers, academics etc..
-Nonetheless, here's a (very short and biased) list of things that seemed to stand out.
+Rather than the formal presentations, I would say that the most valuable aspect of this event was the many conversations you can have with people from different backgrounds: techies, publishers, policy makers, academics, and more.
+Nonetheless, here's a (very short and biased) list of things that stood out.

 1. Extracting Scientific Contributors Roles

-A talk titled Who's Sharing with Who?
-Acknowledgements-driven identification of resources by David Eichmann, University of Iowa.
-He is working on a (seemingly very effective) method for extracting contributors roles from scientific articles
+A talk titled Who's Sharing with Whom?
+Acknowledgements-driven identification of resources by David Eichmann, University of Iowa, presented a seemingly very effective method for extracting contributor roles from scientific articles

 This presentation describes my recent work in semantic analysis of the acknowledgement section of biomedical research articles, specifically the sharing of resources (instruments, reagents, model organisms, etc.) between the author articles and other non-author investigators.
 The resulting semantic graph complements the knowledge currently captured by research profiling systems, which primarily focus on investigators, publications and grants.
 My approach results in much finer-grained information, at the individual author contribution level, and the specific resources shared by external parties.
 The long-term goal for this work is unification with the VIVO-ISF-based CTSAsearch federated search engine, which currently contains research profiles from 60 institutions worldwide.